Have you ever thought about hiring a bookkeeper or accountant to help with your restaurant finances? If you have, then you are in the right spot.

 Restaurants need to have a bunch of records for items like daily sales, weekly inventories, accounts payable, weekly flash reports and more to monitor the financial health of the business.
 These important reports come from various locations and often need to be manipulated or processed.

 Each of these reports serves different purposes.
 Your daily sales report helps you know how much revenue you received in a single day.
 Your weekly flash report helps you track weekly business performance.
-Payroll needs to be processed and filed.
-Sales tax needs to be tracked and reported.

 The reporting and administrative tasks if done properly are no small feat.